xpack/web-doxygen/website/docs/api/files/vhdlparser-charstream-h.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>This class describes a character stream that maintains line and column number positions of the characters. <a href="/web-doxygen/docs/api/classes/vhdl/parser/charstream/#details">More...</a></p>
+This class describes a character stream that maintains line and column number positions of the characters. <a href="/web-doxygen/docs/api/classes/vhdl/parser/charstream/#details">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">